 However, the United States Supreme Court has developed into an extremely powerful and co-equal branch of Government.
 The Supreme Court has the power to declare both presidential and congressional actions unconstitutional and therefore void.

-The number of justices on the U.S. Supreme Court is set by the Congress, and has varied over time.
+The number of justices on the U.S. Supreme Court is set by Congress and has varied over time.
 In 1789 there were six Justices; in 1863 there were 10 Justices; in 1869 the number of Justices was set at nine, where it stands today.

 As Associate Justice of the United States Supreme Court Robert Jackson once said, “We [the Supreme Court] are not final because we are infallible, but we are infallible only because we are final.

-If You Or A Loved One Has Been Charged With A Federal Crime, Contact The Hardy Law Firm, P.A.
+If You Or A Loved One Has Been Charged With A Federal Crime in Tampa, Florida, Contact The Hardy Law Firm, P.A.

-If you or a loved one has been accused of a federal crime, contact Board Certified Criminal Trial Attorney David C. Hardy.
-Attorney Hardy began his work in the federal courts when he served as an intern with the United States Department of Justice in 1999.
+If you or a loved one has been accused of a federal crime in Tampa, Florida, contact federal criminal defense attorney David C. Hardy.
+Attorney Hardy is board certified as an expert in criminal trial law.
+He began his work in the federal courts when he served as an intern with the United States Department of Justice in 1999.